 We also recommend allowing where possible more flexible working, especially for those with long public transport commutes.

-It can be physically and mentally exhausting in extreme weather and allowing your employees to work from home, alter their working hours, take time off in lew or allow or allowing your employees to take these days as holiday.
+It can be physically and mentally exhausting in extreme weather and allowing your employees to work from home, alter their working hours, take time off in lieu or allowing your employees to take these days as holiday.

 Protecting your employees: